 Checks will be carried out on anyone employed to carry out "teaching work" (as defined in The Teachers' Disciplinary (England) Regulations 2012) to verify that the individual is not subject to a prohibition order issued by the Secretary of State.
-These checks are done for all staff, volunteers etc. through TRA on Teachers and Others prohibited from the profession.
+These checks are done for all staff, volunteers etc. through the Teaching Regulation Agency ("TRA") on Teachers and Others prohibited from the profession.

-Prohibition on participation in management, section 128 checks are carried out for all persons appointed to a management role, this includes SLT, Support Managers, Subject Leaders and Teachers in Charge appointed since August 2015.
+Prohibition on participation in management, Senior section 128 checks are carried out for all persons appointed to a management role, this includes Senior Leadership Team ("SLT"), Support Managers, Subject Leaders and Teachers in Charge appointed since August 2015.